BurnOutTrader/fund-forge/ff_standard_lib/src/server_features/DEV_README.md

 you might also need to provide [client side implementations](../strategies/client_features/client_side_impl.rs). depending on how you want to access the data in your strategies.
-You will then need to complete a matching statement for the server logic in ff_data_server handle_client function so the server knows what to do with the request type.
+You will then need to complete a matching statement for the server logic in `ff_data_server` function [manage_async_requests()](../../../ff_data_server/src/request_handlers.rs) function so the server knows what to do with the request type.
+This is quite easy as it is just another mathcing statement.

 #### Short Option B
 If you don't want other variants to return this response you can just move onto sending the response and receiving the message.